Interstellar object: 2I/Borisov

 The object was discovered on 30 August 2019 at MARGO, Nauchnyy, Crimea by Gennadiy Borisov using his custom-built 0.65-meter telescope.
 On 13 September 2019, the Gran Telescopio Canarias obtained a low-resolution visible spectrum of 2I/Borisov that revealed that this object has a surface composition not too different from that found in typical Oort Cloud comets.
 The IAU Working Group for Small Body Nomenclature kept the name Borisov, giving the comet the interstellar designation of 2I/Borisov.
 On 12 March 2020, astronomers reported observational evidence of "ongoing nucleus fragmentation" from Borisov.

-Candidates
+3I/ATLAS

+A third object was discovered by ATLAS on 1 July 2025, just inside the orbit of Jupiter at a distance of 4.5 AU from the Sun.
+It has a record-setting eccentricity of 6.14.
+The object will come to perihelion on 29 October 2025 11:44 ± 00:02 UT at a distance of 1.356 ± 0.0002 AU from the Sun.
+Both inbound and outbound, the object has an interstellar velocity ($v_\infty$) of around 58 km/s.

+Unconfirmed

+Some other objects have been thought to be possible interstellar interlopers.
+The situation as of 2025:

-In 2007, Afanasiev et al. reported the likely detection of a multi-centimeter intergalactic meteor hitting the atmosphere above the Special Astrophysical Observatory of the Russian Academy of Sciences on July 28, 2006.
+In 2007, Afanasiev et al. reported the likely detection of a multi-centimeter intergalactic meteor hitting the atmosphere above the Special Astrophysical Observatory of the Russian Academy of Sciences on 28 July 2006.